Setting Up A Tinkering Space for Your Classroom

 These will help to inform others about the benefits of Tinkering and will also get you started with some environmental print.

 Of course, you will also need to provide something for the children to pull apart or deconstruct.
 Anything that requires power OR has a movement mechanism are ideal Tinkering items.
-If you are using an electrical item, remove the cord before adding it to the area.

 children collecting loose parts from a computer they have dismantled during walker learning investigations